swiftlang/swift/docs/WindowsToolchain.md

 ## Packaging

 The Swift Tool Kit is distributed as a standalone installer.
-The installer comprises of multiple MSIs (Microsoft Installer) packages.
+The installer comprises of multiple MSI (Microsoft Installer) packages.
 This allows for a selective installation of components.

 - `bld` (Build Tools)